 Membership of the Friends is free and without obligation.
 To join our email circulation group and receive our monthly news letter and occasional email information about Walkway activities send an email to our Secretary with ‘Friends of the Harborne Walkway’ in the title, [email protected].
 He will add you to the email circulation group.
 If you subsequently decide that membership is not for you then send him an email asking to be removed from the group and that will be done.

 The Friends do not have a budget for supplying equipment.
-Our volunteers bring their own litter pickers – which are readily and cheaply available – for example for under £2 at home bargains on the Harborne High Street.
+Our volunteers bring their own equipment, litter pickers are cheaply available (from £3+) to buy from shops on the high-street or online.

 4. There is a tunnel with an echo under the Hagley Rd.
 Would security lighting in the tunnel be appropriate?